DanSunMDA/LEDEM/README.md

 ### Example dataset

 The dataset consists of a small number of training examples (2,000 enhancer windows covered by P300, 2,000 promoters windows, and 36,000 [9X] random genomic windows; window size=500-bp) in mouse liver (embryonic day 14.5), as well as epigenetic datasets (histone modification, DNA methylation, ATAC-seq) for both liver embryonic day 14.5 and heart postnatal day 0.
 The liver dataset is used for training, and heart dataset is used for prediction.
-To test the program, one can either download the [full dataset](https://www.dropbox.com/s/pxtr8v8zb7xhv1z/LEDEM_test.tar.gz?dl=0) (~7GB) or a subset (chr19 only) of the dataset in our Github "test" folder.
+To test the program, one can download the [full dataset](https://www.dropbox.com/s/pxtr8v8zb7xhv1z/LEDEM_test.tar.gz?dl=0) (~7GB).
 All coordinates are based on the mouse mm10 genome assembly.

 ### Preprocess training dataset